jlb10333/longinus/README.md

 - Shield
   - Lock-on stun weapon emplacements
   - Fixed lasers (shield blocks the lasers' path and allows the player to proceed undamaged)
-- Chain
++ Chain
   - Cranks (grab on with chain, spin around to make something in the environment move)
-  - Switches (grab on with chain, pull in direction to flip switch)
+  + Switches (grab on with chain, pull in direction to flip switch)
-    - (can be used to create one-way gates, or areas where the player has to go around a separate path to hit a switch from a different angle in order to progress through the main path)
+    + (can be used to create one-way gates, or areas where the player has to go around a separate path to hit a switch from a different angle in order to progress through the main path)
+  - High gravity sections where you have to swing on the chain to get across a gap

 ## STORY: